jfodera/Weather-Music/lab5/README.md

          connect to db
          build register page (index)
          then login page
+      First thing I did was create a another table in my database called users

+      Note: php in page because of how form submission works

       Specified on page 122

    Added MFA so users can only acsess by adding email
       plan:
-         sends verification email as soon as you enter email, must verify to get past, once3 you do that login is good
+         sends verification email as soon as you enter email, must verify to get past, once3 you do that login is good On signup, send verification when account created, notify user account created, verification email send, click here to log in once verified

+         on Login: error if account not verified, popup that says click here to resend verification email

          enter your email:
          *Must verify email to get past*